gammalib/gammalib/doc/source/quickstart.rst

 -------------------------

-GammaLib comes with a Python interface, and as first step you should verify that the Python interfaces workes correctly.
+GammaLib comes with a Python interface, and as first step you should verify that the Python interface works correctly.
 You do this by typing::

    >>> import gammalib